vsyrgkanis/plugin_regularized_estimation/README.md

 # File Descriptions

-* For replicating the experiments with the linear heterogeneous treatment effect estimation, run: `python linear_growing_kappa.py`
+* For replicating the experiments with the linear heterogeneous treatment effect estimation, run:
 ```{r, engine='bash'}
 python linear_growing_kappa.py
 ```
 The DGP and estimation methods for this application are contained in `linear_te.py`.

 * For replicating the experiments with the logistic heterogeneous treatment effect estimation, run: